 Robin MA BSs, joined the Food Foundation as a Research and Policy Officer in September 2015 from the Institute for Employment Studies, where he worked as a Research Officer.
 There, Robin contributed to projects commissioned by public- and private-sector clients including: the European Union’s Agency for Occupational Safety and Health (EU-OSHA), the European Commission, Department for Work and Pensions, Department for Education, Office for Manpower Economics, and the British Medical Association.
 Robin previously worked as the Party Administrator of the Brighton & Hove Green Party, and helped coordinate the National Party’s 2015 general election phone-canvassing.

 As an undergraduate, Robin studied at the University of Bristol, and completed his MA at Universiteit Leiden, the Netherlands.
 There, he explored post-1970s industrial relations in the UK’s agricultural and horticultural industries.
 His principal interests include: comparative industrial relations; supply chain management and control; and labour precariousness.
+Robin was awarded a Winston Churchill Followship in March 2017.

 Laura Sandys is an innovator who seeks to challenge incumbent thinking in public policy and business in order to increase competition, productivity and creativity.
 She set up the Food Foundation as an independent policy think-tank to explore the changing challenges facing UK and international food systems.